simpkins/de1plus-mqtt/docs/topics.md

 ## `{topic_prefix}/command`

 The plugin takes action based on messages sent to the `command` topic.
-Currently only 2 commands are supported:
+Currently the following are supported:

 * `wake`